Vyachowski/diet-bot/README.md

 ## Version History

 * 0.2
-    * Connector to a database
+    * Basic Menu with one variant for every meal
-    * Adding new recipes via telegram interface
+    * Telegram bot with ability to provide a grocery list and menu
 * 0.1
     * Initial Release
     * On-demand grocery list